Please help us protect Missouri’s bats

 White-nose syndrome, a fungus that is fatal to bats but does not affect humans, is found throughout the eastern United States and Canada.
-The name describes a fuzzy white fungus, Geomyces destructans, which typically appears on the faces and wings of infected bats.
+The name describes a fuzzy white fungus, Pseudogymnoascus destructans, which typically appears on the faces and wings of infected bats.
 This serious wildlife issue was first detected in Missouri in 2010, and bats with the disease were discovered in several Missouri caves by 2014.

 How You Can Help